flutter/website/get-started/codelab/index.md

 {% endprettify %}

 Hot reload the app.
 The list icon appears in the app bar.
-Tapping it does nothing yet, because the `_pushSaved` method is empty.
+Tapping it does nothing yet, because the `_pushSaved` function is empty.
 </li>

 <li markdown="1"> When the user taps the list icon in the app bar,